 Informative speeches will usually have a specific subject (or subjects) around which they revolve.
-These can be physical objects (for example, the anatomy of a tree); historical events (the fall of the Roman Empire); cultural phenomena (Lady Gaga’s impact on the music); critique (the subtexts of Tolkien’s The Lord of the Rings); new discoveries or data (a breakdown of our increased 3rd quarter earnings); or even personal experiences (my 30 days in India).
-In effect, any type of information that the orator has and the audience wants can be the basis of an informative speech.
+These can be physical objects (for example, the anatomy of a tree); historical events (the fall of the Roman Empire); cultural phenomena (Lady Gaga’s impact on the music); critique (the subtexts of Tolkien’s The Lord of the Rings); discoveries or data (a breakdown of our increased 3rd quarter earnings); or even personal experiences (my 30 days in India).
+In effect, any information the orator and the audience wants can be the basis of an informative speech.

-Demonstrative speeches are also used – and sometimes quite effectively – to demonstrate how one concept, philosophy, strategy, etc. is better or more effective than another (for example, why capitalism is better than communism, or why selling direct is better than selling retail).
-Having much in common with persuasive speech (discussed below) when used for this purpose, the orator will use facts, statistics and concrete examples to demonstrate to the audience why one idea is better than another.
+Demonstrative speeches are also used – and sometimes quite effectively – to demonstrate how one concept, philosophy, strategy, etc., is better or more effective than another (for example, why capitalism is better than communism or why selling direct is better than selling retail).
+Having much in common with persuasive speech (discussed below), when used for this purpose, the orator will use facts, statistics, and concrete examples to demonstrate to the audience why one idea is better than another.